 It is the Holy Spirit whom Jesus promised to send after His Ascension who brings about unity; the Spirit binds the Church together and drives us outward to draw all people into this same communion.
 The Church is the global village begun: mankind together for God already.
 God's will is that all people may be in His Church.
 That's not some arrogant statement about power or defeat of others, but it's about the truth that only in Jesus can mankind ever be united.
 Christianity is not some sort of a sect, all right for some if they like - it is the only way to be fully united to God, as He Himself planned: for He is the one and only God-made-man.
+I repeat: this is not a statement loaded with arrogant claims - in fact, it should be delivered with the humility and self-abasement with which Jesus Himself delivered it - but also with the firmness of understanding that Jesus gives: "I Am the Way ... no-one can come to the Father except through Me."

-We're now in these special ten days between Our Lord's Ascension and His sending of the Spirit at Pentecost - they should be for us days of keen prayer.
-They were, as it were, the Church's first 'retreat,' as the apostles kept a 10-day prayer vigil with each other and with Our Lady closeted in that upper room in Jerusalem.
+We're now in these special days between Our Lord's Ascension and His sending of the Spirit at Pentecost they should be for us days of keen prayer.
+They were, as it were, the Church's first 'retreat,' as the apostles kept a 10day prayer vigil with each other in company with Our Blessed Lady, closeted in that upper room in Jerusalem.
 They prayed fervently for the 'clothing with power from on high' which Jesus had solemnly promised.
 How well they knew that they would be riven by dissension and disputes - utter disunity - without the unifying grace of the Spirit.
 Indeed, without the Holy Spirit upon us and within us there is no Church, no unity in Jesus, no grace to be His good and holy people.
-The Spirit unites us as disciples of Christ, but also turns our hearts towards all other people too: the Spirit in our heart prompts us to compassion and sincere love for every person.
-It is always sinful to hate another human being, but the tender Spirit of God in our hearts dispels such sins, and makes us reach out to our brothers and sisters in Christ - just as much to the ones who do not yet acknowledge Christ as to those who do.
+The Spirit unites us as disciples of

+Christ, but also turns our hearts lovingly towards all other people too: the Spirit in our heart prompts us to compassion and sincere love for every person.
+It is always sinful to hate another human being, but the tender Spirit of God in our hearts dispels such sins, and makes us reach out to our brothers and sisters in Christ: as much to the ones who do not yet acknowledge Christ as to those who do.